SovaNetwork/utxo-tracing/README.md

 The indexer exposes an HTTP API used by validators:

-- `POST /watch-address` - add a Bitcoin address to the watch list
+- `POST /watch-address` - add a Bitcoin address to the watch list (requires `X-API-Key` header)
 - `GET /watch-address/{address}` - check if an address is watched
-- `POST /derive-address` - derive a Bitcoin address from an EVM address (forwarded to the signing service)
+- `POST /derive-address` - derive a Bitcoin address from an EVM address (forwarded to the signing service, requires `X-API-Key` header)
-- `POST /select-utxos` - select UTXOs across watched addresses for a target amount
+- `POST /select-utxos` - select UTXOs across watched addresses for a target amount (requires `X-API-Key` header)
+- `POST /prepare-transaction` - build an unsigned transaction skeleton (requires `X-API-Key` header)
 - `POST /sign-transaction` - proxy a signing request to the configured signing service (requires `X-API-Key` header)

 *Note: querying data for blocks less than 6 blocks behind the chain tip are subject to change based on the reorg mechanics described below.*